Inclusive Climate Action City Project

 Context

-The lives and livelihoods of people in Nyamagabe and the Kigeme refugee camp are severely impacted by floods, landslides and droughts caused or worsened by climate change.
+The lives and livelihoods of people in Nyamagabe and the Kigeme refugee camp are severely impacted by floods, landslides, and droughts caused or worsened by climate change.

 With a view to building community resilience and adaptive capacity, Nyamagabe District, in collaboration with the UN Refugee Agency UNHCR, is terracing hillsides prone to landslides into viable agricultural areas, converting waste from the District and Kigeme refugee camp into renewable energy, and providing basic infrastructure and utilities for additional residential plots.